-- (i) Gandhi knew that he would not get an agreement on the demand for 50% repayment.
-Choose the option that offers the correct justification for the assumption made above : - (a) He had anticipated the negotiating tactics of the planter's representative. - (b) He had been informed about the depleting funds of the planters. - (c) He had taken the advice of the Reverend on board. - (d) He had evaluated the commission's attitude towards Indians. - (ii) Name the chapter from which these lines have been taken : - (a) The Last Lesson (b) Indigo - (c) The Interview (d) Lost Spring - (iii) Name the writer of these lines : - (a) Alphonse Daudet (b) Anees Jung - (c) Selma Lagerlof (d) Louis Fischer
+- (i) Name the writer of these lines : - (a) Alphonse Daudet (b) Anees Jung - (c) Selma Lagerlof (d) Louis Fischer - (ii) The deadlock broke because : - (a) Gandhi's settlement offer was worth considering. - (b) All commission members agreed to adopt the representative's offer. - (c) Reverend J. Z. Hodge's intervention brought both parties together. - (d) The sharecroppers refused to be convinced by the commission. - (iii) Find out a word from the passage which means as -'that is supported by everyone in a group' : - (a) illegally (b) deceitfully - (c) probably (d) unanimously - (iv) Gandhi knew that he would not get an agreement on the demand for 50% repayment.
+Choose the option that offers the correct justification for the assumption made above : - (a) He had anticipated the negotiating tactics of the planter's representative. - (b) He had been informed about the depleting funds of the planters. - (c) He had taken the advice of the Reverend on board. - (d) He had evaluated the commission's attitude towards Indians. - (v) Name the chapter from which these lines have been taken : - (a) The Last Lesson (b) Indigo - (c) The Interview (d) Lost Spring